• Skip to main content

 Step 6:

 Tempering is added to the kadhi just before serving.
 Heat ghee in a small pan, add red chilli powder to it and switch off the gas immediately (to avoid red chilli powder from burning).
-Pour it over Kadhi & stir gently.
+Pour it immediately over kadhi & stir gently.

 Enjoy yummy hot steaming Kadhi Pakora with roti or chawal (rice).

-If you are not interested in deep frying, you can also prepare kadhi pakora them in appe pan.
+If you don’t want to deep fry kadhi pakora, you can also make them in appe pan.
 It takes very little oil and comes out to be equally good.

-Add few drops of oil in each hollow
+1. Add few drops of oil or ghee in each hollow and brush it well using a silicon brush.

-After 2-3 minutes, turn the balls with the help of knife so that it is cooked from other side as well.
+3. After 2-3 minutes, turn the balls with the help of knife so that it is cooked from other side as well.
+Once done, add them to the kadhi (continue from step 6).

 Tips to make perfect kadhi: